raganwald/presentations/optimism-mindset.md

 ^ The second axis or binary property is **specific vs. general**.

 ^ Remember the person who didn't like `andand`?
-Did I take this as a suggestion that they didn't like me in a general sense?
-Or did I conclude that they didn't like this one little thing I wrote, maybe twenty or thirty lines of code?
+Did I take this as a suggestion that they didn't like this one little thing I wrote, maybe twenty or thirty lines of code?

-^ Sometimes, something happens and we generalize the explanation.
-Sometimes we make it really specific.
-For example, I have really specific explanations for the success or failure of the blog posts I write, and I judge each one specifically.
+^ Or did I conclude that they didn't like all of my code?
+Or that they didn't like my work in even more general terms, like disliking my writing and ideas as well?

+^ Sometimes, when something happens, we reason about that one specific event on its own.
+And sometimes, we generalize our explanation: We conclude that the event is a specific case of a set of events that apply across many aspects of our lives.

-^ So when something I write flops, I say…
+^ For example, when something I write about code hits the front page of Hacker News, I might say…

 ---

-> This **specific** post didn't click.

-^ On the other hand, I can take a terribly general attitude about my writing overall.

-^ So when I wrote an essay about Optimism, and it went to #1 on Hacker News, I said…
+> Hacker News liked this blog post.

+^ That is very specific.
+But I could also say:

 ---

-> This post clicked because **generally**, I'm a good writer.
+> I have experience, I've thought these ideas out, and Hacker News validates my experience and my approach.

+^ That's a general explanation, it speaks to a broad set of reasons for this event.
+Note that both explanations are perfectly true!
+The choice of explanation is a question of perspective, of emphasis, not of right or wrong.

 ---